jdennis/saml_ecp_demo/README.md

 authenticate via SAML.

-ECP is often misunderstood and example implementations are hard to find. ecp_demo is a Python3 implementation of ECP designed both to educate implementors about ECP and perform a complete ECP authentication flow with the ability to dump all protocol interactions for the purpose of education and/or diagnosing ECP transactions.
+ECP is often misunderstood and example implementations are hard to find. saml_ecp_demo is a Python3 implementation of ECP designed both to educate implementors about ECP and perform a complete ECP authentication flow with the ability to dump all protocol interactions for the purpose of education and/or diagnosing ECP transactions.

-All documenation can be found in the ecp_demo script.
+All documenation can be found in the saml_ecp_demo script.
 The script also supports the --help command line argument and will print out usage information.